borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

     - path/of/repository_to_check.borg
 ```

-Finally, you can override your configuration file's consistency checks, and
+Finally, you can override your configuration file's consistency checks and
 run particular checks via the command-line.
 For instance:

 ```bash